< /> < />

 If you're not sure about using a personal trainer, you can always go to the gym with a friend or partner.
 Your first time at the gym is always a bit easier if you have a friend to support you, and even better if they already happen to be gym members.

-Exercising at the gym with a friend can help stave off any feelings of stress or anxiety and also keep you accountable.
+Exercising at the gym with a friend can help stave off any feelings of stress and also keep you accountable.

 4. Pick the right time to go